 Ninja Foodi Bone In Chicken Thighs

-If you have a Ninja Foodi you can follow these same directions using the lid that is attached to air crisp.
-These use defrosted or fresh meat, if yours aren’t then follow our air fryer frozen chicken thighs recipe.
+If you have a Ninja Foodi you can follow these same directions using the lid that is not attached to pressure cook.
+These use defrosted or fresh meat, if yours aren’t then follow our air fryer frozen chicken thighs recipe with the lid that is attached.

 Ingredient Notes